Newcastle upon Tyne, England, United Kingdom

 Information Not Currently Available

-After lunch in Alnwick, discover The Alnwick Garden, the serene beauty of the stunning landscape, complete with dancing fountains and enchanting mazes and displays.
-Today's gardens are located on the site of the gardens originally built in the 1750s by Capability Brown for the Duke of Northumberland.
-Your guided tour will take in most of the major garden areas -- the Rose Garden, the Ornamental Garden, the Bamboo Labyrinth, the Poison Garden, and the Serpent Garden.
+Follow your guide on a tour of most of the garden's major areas -- the Rose Garden, the Ornamental Garden, the Bamboo Labyrinth, the Poison Garden and the Serpent Garden.
 You will also see the magnificent Grand Cascade, the largest water feature in the UK, and the fabulous Tree House -- one of the largest in the world.

 Enjoy some free time to explore the garden some more before returning to the ship.

 Please note: Alnwick Gardens has a special scooter and wheelchair route available.